-We support the factory Jeep 241J transfer case as well as an Atlas.
+We support the factory Jeep 241J (non Rubicon) transfer case as well as an Atlas.
 The 241OR case that comes in the rubicon is not currently supported.
-The 241J that comes in 2012 and newer automatics is not supported at this time either.
+The 241J that comes in 2012 and newer automatics is not supported and will have to be replaced with a earlier (07-11) 241J or one that was behind a 12-18 Manual trans..

-Operation

-Operating your new LS powered Jeep
+Operation Operating your new LT powered Jeep

-Your new LS powered Jeep will operate very similar to what your used to but with a lot more power and drivability.
+Your new LT powered Jeep will operate very similar to what your used to but with a lot more power and drivability.

-All of your gauges will operate as stock but the PRDNL will now display up to 6th gear.
+All of your gauges will operate as stock but the PRDNL will now display up to 6th or 8th gear.